 USI Bachelors's degrees are 3-year (6 semesters) full-time study programs that comply with the principles set out by the Bologna Declaration.
-The first year of the curricula consists in foundation courses, providing students with solid bases that are then applied through exercises, seminars, ateliers and workshops.
-During the second and third year, students are given the possibility to choose a more specific field of study, which is defined through several elective courses.
+The first year of the curricula consists of foundation courses, providing students with solid bases that are then applied through exercises, seminars, ateliers and workshops.
+During the second and third years, students are given the possibility to choose a more specific field of study, which is defined through several elective courses.
 The USI Bachelor's diploma enables students to continue at the graduate level (Master's degree).

-Università della Svizzera italiana (USI) offers 6 Bachelor's programmes:
+Università della Svizzera italiana (USI) offers 8 Bachelor's programmes:

 The Bachelor of Medicine is organised at the University of Basel, a partner institution of the USI Faculty of Biomedical Sciences.